-NOTE:Some states prohibit propane appliances to be operated during travel, especially in underground tunnels.
-Make sure you know the laws for the areas where you travel.
+NOTE: Some states prohibit propane appliance operation during travel, especially in underground tunnels.
+Know the laws for the areas where you travel.

-Use care when fueling your motor fuel tanks and/ or propane containers.
+Use care when fueling your motor fuel tanks and/or propane containers.
 Make certain your propane tank is properly fastened in place.

 This label should be kept permanently affixed to your recreation vehicle.